obscure-com/ti_touchdb/README.md

 **pre-alpha**

-* iOS version is wrapped and has a functional HTTP listener.
+* iOS version is wrapped and has a functional HTTP listener (replication not working -- threading issue?).
 * Android version HTTP listener is problematic, so that is set aside for now
-* Currently working on the iOS in-process API
+* Most of the in-process API for iOS is done, including basic replication.
-* Recently pushed samples/TouchBooks, a version of CouchBooks that uses the in-process TiTouchDB API
+* Recently pushed samples/TouchBooks, a version of CouchBooks that uses the in-process TiTouchDB API to sync with a db hosted by Iris Couch.